The Engineering Technology program will move to MCC-Penn Valley's new Engineering Technology building in July 2021. Learn more.

 MCC-Business & Technology

 Civil, Architectural, Mechanical focus: Marcus Million, 816.604.5298

-Engineering technicians and technologists are key members of a team who focus on applying engineering and technology to solutions, whereas engineers focus on theoretical thinking.
-They work with engineers, designers, physical scientist or planners.
+Engineering technicians and technologists are vital team members who focus on applying engineering and technology to solutions, whereas engineers focus on theoretical thinking.
+They work with engineers, designers, physical scientists or planners.